back search

 Specializes in Critical Gestational Diabetes, PCOS Patients - BSC| MSC (Home Science, Food & Nutrition)

-What are The Benefits of Eating Bananas During Pregnancy?
+What are the Benefits of Banana in Pregnancy?

 Bananas are a good source of essential nutrients like carbohydrates, dietary fiber, vitamins, and minerals, including potassium, vitamin C, and B. They are also a good source of dietary fibre.